tambourinecoder/gulp-jst-concat/README.md

 - `JST['bar/baz']`.

 The `exportString` option makes it possible to put your compiled JST on to any object within your compiled template file.
 You can specify any object that is accessible to the file, `window.JST` or `module.exports` if you want to use it with browserify.

+The `requireLoDash` option adds a require statement to include [lodash](https://lodash.com).
+This helps when you're running your code through a transpiler/concatenator and don't include `_` on the `window` object.

 (Please note that `gulp-jst-concat` doesn't have to be used in conjunction with `gulp-jade`.
 Any input-stream emitting html-ish file contents will do.)